CollegeBoreal/Tutoriels/2.MicroServices/3.Orchestration/1.Kubernetes/0.Local/6.K8s/expose-eip/README.md

 where <external-ip> is the external IP address (LoadBalancer Ingress) of your Service, and <port> is the value of Port in your Service description.
 If you are using minikube, typing minikube service my-service will automatically open the Hello World application in a browser.

-The response to a successful request is a hello message:
+The response to a successful request is a `touché` message:

 ```
-Hello Kubernetes!
+Tu as touché kuron-deployment-55878fd4cd-9k7zs
 ```

 ## :ab: Cleaning up